 - Students are required to write an “Introductory” letter to the placement facility by the date specified by the University Fieldwork Instructor.
 For details of suggested content for the letter, please see ‘Pre-placement Communication with Fieldwork Facilities’ within this fieldwork manual.

 - If a placement is cancelled after a student has selected it, the student will be notified by the Fieldwork Office and will choose another placement from the list of any unfilled placements.
 The student’s selection will be confirmed with the new facility.

+Unless communicating with a fieldwork site after being matched to that site, students are prohibited from contacting any Canadian fieldwork sites or clinicians to arrange observation opportunities or to solicit a fieldwork placement.
+Any such arrangements will not be honoured.
 The Director of Clinical Education and Fieldwork Administrative Assistant are responsible for coordinating and liaising with all fieldwork facilities.
-No student may undertake to make her/his own arrangements for observation purposes or for a fieldwork placement with a facility or with an individual therapist.
-Any such arrangements will not be honoured.
-This rule (that applies to all Canadian OT students) is put in place so that our fieldwork sites are not inundated with individual student requests and applies to any local, provincial, or national fieldwork site.
+This rule (that applies to students in all Canadian OT programs) is put in place so that our fieldwork sites are not inundated with individual student requests and applies to any local, provincial, or national fieldwork site.
 Students are also prohibited from contacting other Canadian university fieldwork coordinators regarding out-of-catchment placements.

 Students must be prepared to travel to the outskirts of the Toronto catchment area to attend their placement.
 The University of Toronto catchment area includes facilities in areas outside of Toronto, such as Brampton, Mississauga, York Region, Scarborough, and Whitby.